CloudElementsOpenLabs/elements/DiscordBot/README.md

 Vendor Documentation: https://discordapp.com/developers/docs

 ABOUT: This is an element for Discord Bots.
-This element includes all resources available in the documentation though some functionality may be missing.
+This element includes all endpoints detailed in the documentation though some functionality may be missing.